hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Whether from fear, or knowing all not right,
 >
-> They look'd like hares, when started in a fright:
+> They looked like hares, when started in a fright:
 >
 > And in the face, from doubt or some such cause,
 >